 Cookie’s original goal was to gather 1,000 faces to show that AS is not a rare disease.
+Now she is aiming for 2,700 faces.
 Looking through the faces on her site, it is clear to me that AS is NOT a man’s disease, nor is it a rare disease, although you will still find that many websites have outdated information about AS and list these two points as fact.
 Most of the faces I’ve seen on her Faces of AS project are women.
 AS presents differently in women, and this could be one of the reasons why many doctors still believe this is a man’s disease.

 AS health advocates like Cookie, Walk Your A.S.
 Off, NASS, the CSA, and many other organizations and individual health advocates for AS, are trying to change these misconceptions and educate people, including doctors.
 Cookie is well on her way to 2,000 faces, and her site has been picked up and is supported by the Spondylitis Association of America.
 Cookie, thank you so much for everything you do for our community, and for allowing me to share my story.
 You are a hero and a warrior!